sivanaikk/iudx-developer-docs/docs/Deployment/Docker Swarm-Based Deployment/Infrastructure Provisioning/Provisioning Docker Swarm with overlay network.md

 5. For single node setup,

-   1. If the execution of ansible and the docker swarm creation node are on the same node (i.e. localhost)** the command to use is as shown below:
+   1. If the execution of ansible and the docker swarm creation node are on the same node  **   (i.e. localhost)** the command to use is as shown below:

       ```ansible
-      ansible-playbook -v deploy-swarm.yml -i inventory.yml --ask-become-pass --connection=local
+      ansible-playbook -v deploy-swarm.yaml -i inventory.yaml --ask-become-pass --connection=local
       ```

-   2. If the execution of ansible and the docker swarm creation node are on different nodes (i.e. 2 different VMs with different IP address)** the command to use is as shown below:
+   2. If the execution of ansible and the docker swarm creation node are on different nodes **(i.e. 2 different VMs with different IP address)** the command to use is as shown below:

       ```ansible
-      ansible-playbook -v deploy-swarm.yml -i inventory.yml
+      ansible-playbook -v deploy-swarm.yaml -i inventory.yaml
       ```